Dakarlug/haystack_tutorial/README.md

 So For Banon. increasing node indenitly does not really Help Performance search but you need to manage performance search with sharding . please This is an important point for tunning elasticsearch.
-So If I mis-anderstand something. do not hesite to correcte me /
+So If I mis-understand something. do not hesite to correcte me /

-Look at this following elasticsearch configuration . with the first you get hight avaibility of data . but you you don' t gain performance shearch .
-In the second . sharding between Node are perfect and you get more performance search.
+Look at this following elasticsearch configuration . with the two you get hight avaibility of data . but  you don' t gain performance shearch .
+How ever in the first . sharding between Node are perfect and you get more performance search.

 Flow oNe